Institute for Banking and Finance Teaching Seminars Master (en)

 Requirements and Support

-Objectives In this empirically oriented seminar, students work on capital market-related questions independently with the help of numerical software (e.g. R or Stata).
+Objectives In this empirically oriented seminar, students work on capital market-related questions independently with the help of numerical software (e.g. Python or R).
 Subsequently, the results are evaluated economically and presented scientifically.

-Formal guidelines Guidelines for the preparation of scientific papers are available in Stud.IP.
+Formal guidelines Guidelines for the preparation of scientific papers are available on Stud.IP.

 General literature Brooks, C. (2014).
 Introductory econometrics for finance.
 Cambridge: Cambridge University Press.